rahbal/ApplicationCareerPagesIndia/README.md

 Jobvite, Lever, Greenhouse, Taleo, Brassring, etc. systems that auto-fill from your resume are good additions.
 Verified and Good links only.
 <br>

+> Companies are listed with Locations of their Office in India.
+However, links are completely Location Neutral, anyone accross the globe can find these links helpful.

-**Application process of a company is a reflection on their culture and internal processes.
-Every link is to the company's main career page so that you can spend some time learning about the company and making sure it's a good fit for you before applying.**
+**Application process of a company is a reflection on their culture and internal processes, you can spend some time learning about the company and making sure it's a good fit for you before applying.**

 <br>
 <br>